mlcodewerks/mlcodewerks/README.md

 ## ⚡ Do not expect any support/help.
-Pull requests will be ignored/dismissed

 ## Why no support?

  * **Personal usage only**, thus no issue reports/pull requests.
-Code is only done to be used by me.
- * **Code is pure jank** and **I prefer no one use it**, if possible, unless otherwise noted.
+ * **Code is pure jank** and **I prefer no one use it at all**, unless otherwise noted.
 Again, due to point 1.
- * Having to deal with tech support with anything and all that entails.
+ * Having to deal with tech support.
 I rather just code.
 Again, points 1 and 2.

 ## Why public domain?

-* Found in many actual situations, the GPL is a paper tiger.
+* Found in many actual situations, GPL is useless.
 Only useful when defended in court.

 ## Why some stuff missing?